Run OCR on Scanned PDFs and Recover Selectable Text

 What Usually Comes Next

 OCR is often a bridge step.
-After text recognition, teams typically redact sensitive passages, sign the corrected file, or make final text edits guided by the how to edit a PDF guide.
+After local text recognition, teams typically redact sensitive passages, sign the corrected file, or make final text edits guided by the how to edit a PDF guide.
 If the source is split across several scans, start by using Merge PDF.

 FAQ